makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     ρ(λ) ~ λ α ; λ \in [λ min ; λ max] (13)
-    where λ max is the largest eigenvalue of X = W T W, and where λ min is selected automatically to yield the best PL fit (best in the sense of minimizing the K-S distance)
+    where λ max is the largest eigenvalue of X = W T W, and where λ min is selected automatically to yield the best PL fit (best in the sense of minimizing the Kolmogorov–Smirnov distance)
 * Each of these quantities is defined for a given layer W matrix.
 See Fig. 1
 * To avoid confusion, let us clarify the relationship between α and α^
   * We fit the ESD of the correlation matrix X to a truncated PL,